nabormendonca/gpt-4v-enade-cs-2021/questions/q10-eng.md

 E) Deque, stack, linked list, and queue.**Prompt**: Answer the question(s) in this image by explaining step by step the reasoning used to answer it(them).
 In the end, choose which of the five provided alternatives (A-E) is the correct one.
 Report if more than one alternative is correct or if all five alternatives are incorrect.

+---

+**Prompt**: Answer the question in this image.
+Explain your reasoning step by step.
+At the end, choose which of the five alternatives (A-E) is correct.
+Inform if there is more than one correct alternative or if all five alternatives are incorrect.

+---

 **ChatGPT-4 Vision response**:

 Let’s analyze each class and identify what kind of data structure it represents: